Tretes: History

-Since long time ago the Tretes was known as one of main rest area in Java because of its natural scenic and cool air.
+Since a long time ago the Tretes was known as one of the main rest areas in Java because of its natural scenic and cool air.
 Tretes was once known as the rest area of the Dutch colonial people.
-In this area there are many Dutch heritage buildings.
+In this area, there are many Dutch heritage buildings.
 Usually in the form of a European-style wooden house, which at this time the number began to decrease due to poorly maintained.
-In fact, many of the villa's buildings have been demolished.
+Many of the villa's buildings have been demolished.
 Some of the building's names are Dong De (Gedung Gede), Dong Koco (Glass Building), Dong Ijo, Dong Biru, Eskam (currently Surya Hotel).
 There is not much history of Tretes that can be known, one of the places that is a silent witness to history is the existence of ancient tombs in Gang Kramat 77 Pesanggrahan which is a tomb from the forerunner of the population of Tretes.

 Geography

 Tretes is on the slopes of several mountains and is at an average altitude of 600-900 meters above sea level with air temperatures reaching an average of 18-22 degrees Celsius.
 Tretes is surrounded by several mountains, including: